-HIPAA is an abbreviation for the Health Insurance Portability and Accountability Act adopted by the United States Congress in 1996, which aims to achieve the following:
+The HIPAA was adopted by the United States Congress in August 1996, and signed into law by President Bill Clinton.
+It aims to achieve the following:

 - Obliges industry-wide health standards for e-invoicing and other processes involving personal data;

-HIPAA is separated in two Title sections:
+HIPAA is separated in five Title sections: